 For adults and children, a post-cochlear implant rehabilitation program is medically necessary to achieve benefit from the cochlear implant.
 See CPB 0034 - Aural Rehabilitation.
 The rehabilitation program usually consists of 6 to 10 sessions that last approximately 2.5 hours each.

 Aetna follows Medicare rules in considering cochlear implants and auditory brainstem implants as prosthetics.
-Medicare considers as prosthetics "[c]ochlear implants and auditory brainstem implants, i.e., devices that replace the function of cochlear structures or auditory nerve and provide electrical energy to auditory nerve fibers and other neural tissue via implanted electrode arrays."
+Medicare considers as prosthetics "[c]ochlear implants and auditory brainstem implants, i.e., devices that replace the function of cochlear structures or auditory nerve and provide electrical energy to auditory nerve fibers and other neural tissue via implanted electrode arrays".Background

 The cochlear implant is an electronic prosthesis that stimulates cells of the auditory spiral ganglion to provide a sense of sound to persons with hearing impairment.
 The patient selection criteria for cochlear implants described above were adapted from the Food and Drug Administration (FDA) approved indications for cochlear implants.